Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Asterisks (*)

-Use asterisks when adding footnote.
+Use asterisks when adding footnotes.
 See Notation.

 ### Colons (:)